-A. Input the subject for the notification.

-for the notification.
-See Figure 20.

-B. Customize the message body

-C. Recipient list identifies who will receive the notification.
+- A. Input the subject for the notification.
+See Figure 20. - B. Customize the message body for the notification.
+See Figure 20. - Recipient list identifies who will receive the notification.
 See Figure 21.

-See Figure 20.

 - Select the icon next to a user to specify how they will be notified. - Choose if you want notifications sent immediately, when triggered, or if you want a delay before sending and press Set. - A green icon indicates that the users that will receive the notifications. - If a delay has been selected, the delay time will display beside the icon.